 WRONGFUL TERMINATION LAWYERS – wrongful termination checklist do you qualify?

-Employment in the state of California is considered “At-Will”, which generally means that an employee can be fired at the the discretion, or at the will, of their employer for any reason at all.
+Employment in the state of California is considered “At-Will”, which generally means that an employee can be fired at the discretion, or at the will, of their employer for any reason at all.
 Employees that have either not signed a contract with their employer or have worked for the company for less than five years are generally considered at-will.

 Feeling secure in your job and your ability to provide for yourself and your family is essential to your well-being.
 If you’ve been terminated from your job, in some limited situations, you may have recourse against your employer.
 While the Doctrine of Employment at Will is generally accepted as valid in California, there are exceptions.

 If a termination was based on your membership in a group protected from discrimination by law, it would not be legal.
-An employer may not discriminate or terminate a person because of race, religion, national origin, gender, sexual orientation, disability, medical condition, pregnancy, or age, pursuant to the California’s Fair Employment and Housing Act (FEHA) and Title VII of the Civil Rights Act of 1964.
+An employer may not discriminate or terminate a person because of race, religion, national origin, gender, sexual orientation, disability, medical condition, pregnancy, or age, pursuant to California’s Fair Employment and Housing Act (FEHA) and Title VII of the Civil Rights Act of 1964.

 Aside from provisions to protect employees from discrimination, you may also have a case for wrongful termination if you’ve been fired for: